dominik-da-rocha/text-venture/text-venture-ui/README.md

 ## Todo

-- the do not store objects in commands only id, so that they are not copy to the log
+- [x] the do not store objects in commands only id, so that they are not copy to the log
-- remove game actions  console, inventory and store them as settings and not in the text venture object
+- [x] remove game actions  console, inventory and store them as settings and not in the text venture object
-- add dialogs by adding copy them into the scene description.
+- [x] save and restore from local storage to file
-- add select for dialogs
+- [ ] add dialogs and complex conversations
+- [ ] create Help Adventure and explain how it works
+- [ ] upload project to github and a reference to about page
+- [ ] publish is on server
+- [ ] find testers